box/box-python-sdk-gen/docs/users.md

 - user_id `str`
   - The ID of the user.
 Example: "12345"
 - notify `Optional[bool]`
-  - Whether the user will receive email notification of the deletion
+  - Whether the user will receive email notification of the deletion.
 - force `Optional[bool]`
-  - Whether the user should be deleted even if this user still own files
+  - Whether the user should be deleted even if this user still own files.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.